ArnonGuttel/minimal-clock-desktop/README.md

   </h1>
 <h3 align="center">

-  Simple Minimalis & Prodctive clock program
+  Simple Minimalistic & Prodctive clock program
   </h3>

 ## General

 I was looking for a nice, minimalistic clock & timer windows FULLSCREEN application for my study sessions,
-The best that I found was a number of nice screensavers, but neither of them meets my requirements,so I just decided to build one myself.
+The best that I found was a number of nice screensavers, but neither of them meets my requirements,so I decided to build one myself.

 To use the program clone/download the [WindowsBuild](https://github.com/ArnonGuttel/minimalist-clock-desktop/tree/main/WindowsBuild) folder and run the minimal-clock.exe executable file